Information Transmission using the Nonlinear Fourier Transform, Part III: Spectrum Modulation: Origin of Capacity Limits in WDM Optical Networks

-where $s_k^\ell$ are the symbols transmitted by user $k$, $\phi_\ell(t)$ are pulse shapes, $W\geq 1/T$ is the per-user bandwidth, and $N$ is the number of WDM channels.
-For the purposes of illustration, we can assume that each user sends an isolated pulse in the time interval $[0,T]$.
-Thus each user operates at a single frequency in a bandwidth $W=1/T$ and $q(t,0)=\sum_{k=0}^{N-1} q_k(0)\exp(jk2\pi t/T)$, where $\{q_k(0)\}$ are the Fourier series coefficients at $z=0$.
-As this signal evolves along $z$, we have a Fourier series with variable coefficients
+where $k$ and $l$ are user and time indices, $\{s_k^\ell\}_{l=1}^{M}$ are symbols transmitted by user $k$, $W=B/N$ is the per-user bandwidth, $\{\phi_\ell(t)\}_{l=1}^{\infty}$ is an orthonormal basis for the space of finite energy signals with Fourier spectrum in $[-W/2, W/2$], $N$ is the number of WDM users and $M$ is number of symbols per user.
+To illustrate the essential aspects, we temporarily simplify \eqref{eq:wdm-signal} by assuming that $M=1$ and $\phi_1(t)=1$, $\forall t$, \ie, each user sends a pure sinusoid, so as to work with Fourier series instead of Fourier integrals.
+Thus each user operates at a single frequency centered in a band of width $W$ and